Biochar application to soils

 Co-benefits

-Common co-benefits of projects certified under this methodology, and their sources of proof, are detailed in Table 1.
+Common co-benefits under this methodology are detailed in the table below.
 Project Developers may suggest and prove other co-benefits not mentioned here.

 SDG 13 on Climate Action by default is not considered a co-benefit here, since it is implicitly accounted for in the issuance of carbon credits.
 If the project delivers climate benefits that are not accounted for in the GHG reduction quantifications, then they may be considered as co-benefits.